artsy/artsy.github.io/source/_posts/2015-04-28-how-we-open-sourced-eigen.markdown

 <!-- more -->

 Credit where credit is due, when we were [working on Eidolon](/blog/2014/11/13/eidolon-retrospective/), our CTO [dB](http://code.dblock.org/) just casually tossed the idea that, really, Eigen should be open source too.
 Eigen is the code name for the [Artsy iOS app](http://iphone.artsy.net/).
 This totally threw me for a loop, we were only just getting to a point where we could build an app from scratch in the open.
-Trying to get a project that had existed for years and had it's own momentum converted would take a lot of thinking about.
+Trying to get a project that had existed for years and had its own momentum converted would take a lot of thinking about.

 We devoted time at the end of 2014 to understand what the constraints were for getting the app opened.
 From a purely functional perspective we would have to start with a [drastic decision](https://github.com/artsy/mobile/issues/11) around the repo itself.